 Near Port Republic in Calvert County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-One-Room School (about 300 feet away, measured in a direct line); School #7 (about 500 feet away); Veitch’s Cove (approx. 1.7 miles away); Turning Point (approx. 2.3 miles away); St. Leonard Polling House and Garden of Remembrance (approx. 2.3 miles away); Battle Creek Cypress Swamp (approx. 2.9 miles away); St. Leonard Creek (approx. 3.8 miles away); Early Settlements (approx. 3.8 miles away).
+One-Room School (within shouting distance of this marker); Christ Church (about 500 feet away, measured in a direct line); Veitch’s Cove (approx. 1.8 miles away); Turning Point (approx. 2.3 miles away); St. Leonard Polling House and Garden of Remembrance (approx. 2.4 miles away); Battle Creek Cypress Swamp (approx. 2.9 miles away); Prince Frederick Library “Firsts” (approx. 3.9 miles away); Panic in Prince Frederick (approx. 3.9 miles away).
 Touch for a list and map of all markers in Port Republic.

 Topics.
 This marker is included in this topic list: Education

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 6, 2010, by Tom Fuchs of Greenbelt, Maryland.
 This page has been viewed 995 times since then and 12 times this year.
 Last updated on June 17, 2013, by Allen C. Browne of Silver Spring, Maryland.
 Photos: 1, 2, 3, 4. submitted on April 6, 2010, by Tom Fuchs of Greenbelt, Maryland.
 5, 6, 7, 8, 9, 10, 11, 12. submitted on June 17, 2013, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.